 Details about the contest and the criteria for entering can be found below!

 The rules are currently being reviewed and updated to reflect the increasing interest we've had in the event.
-Please note that a few changes will be quite significant from last year to allow for more entries from a wider range of ages and locations.
+Please note that a few changes will be quite significant to allow for more entries from a wider range of ages and locations.
 However, that does mean that we will be pickier about the stories we select.
 We will still do our best to provide the top finalists with detailed feedback and all writers who submit with general feedback on their piece.
-Please check back in the spring of 2017 to see a list of the updated rules and the details for the next contest.
+Please check back to see a list of the updated rules and the details for the next contest.
 We'll also be posting updates on our Google+ page, so be sure to give us a follow!

 Authors will retain all rights to the piece that they submit.
 The goal of this campaign is to provide new and emerging writers who share our love for all things YA with the resources and connections they need to hone their craft and publish their work.
-This is our way of giving back to all the writers out there who deserve a shot at publication but don't have the means to do so.
+This is our way of giving back to all the writers out there who deserve a shot at publication but haven't had that break yet.
 If you know someone who might be interested in this contest, spread the word!
 Sarah and I both love connecting with new writers, and this a chance for them to get recognition and free professional editing for their work.

 This is a big project, and we need your help!

 We've seen some incredibly gifted new writers throughout the years, but it unfortunately takes a lot more than tweaking and polishing to take on the enormous task of publication.
 It takes time, dedication, and a whole lot of support from the whole writing community—that's where you guys come in!
 If you'd like to donate prizes, sponsor this event, or simply help spread the word, please sign up below.